todo.vu support

 Once you have selected your client and project, select OK or press enter.
 Then, press enter again on the Task modal (or select the right arrow on the Task Adder bar).

-Select ‘Create time entry’ once you are taken back to the Time modal.
+Then, select ‘Save/Log [time]’, ‘Set due date’ or ‘Snooze and remind’ once you are taken back to the Time modal.

 A screenshot of todo.vu time tracking & billing, demonstrating where a User must click to add the chosen client and project to their newly created task.